hackease/application-data-crawler/README.md

 ## Description

 The **Data Crawler Application** is a web crawler designed to extract student result data from a website.
-It logs into the system using a combination of a student's **Registration Number** and **Date of Birth (DOB)**, navigating through the website to retrieve the **Result Dashboard** from the next webpage.
+It logs into the system using a combination of a student's **Roll Number** and **Date of Birth (DOB)**, navigating through the website to retrieve the **Result Dashboard** and **Score Card** from the next webpage.

-This application employs a **brute-force approach**, systematically testing all possible combinations of registration numbers with DOBs within a valid range.
+This application employs a **brute-force approach**, systematically testing all possible combinations of Roll Numbers with DOBs within a valid range.

-- If a valid Registration Number and DOB pair is found, the application fetches the result data and stores it in the database.
+- If a valid Roll Number and DOB pair is found, the application fetches the result data and stores it in the database.
-- If no match is found, the application records `"Not in range"` in the DOB field of the database for the given Registration Number.
+- If no match is found, the application records `"Not in range"` in the DOB field of the database for the given Roll Number.

 ## Technologies Used